Skip to main content

 AWS

-To set up an AWS cloud access policy, select AWS under Cloud Access in the left pane.
+To set up an AWS cloud access rule, select AWS under Cloud Access.

-1. Select one of the registered AWS cloud accounts
+2. Select one of the registered AWS cloud accounts.

-• A list of available policies will be shown.
+• A list of available policies is shown.
+Select at least one policy from the list.

-After setting up the AWS cloud access rule, a summary of the selections will be shown.
-Verify that the policies selected are correct and at the bottom of the page, click Save.
+Verify that the roles or policies selected are correct and click Create.
 If a new AWS role was selected, Control Plane will provision a new role in AWS that will be named the same as the Object Name shown in the Info page of the identity.

 Azure

-To set up an Azure cloud access policy, select Azure under Cloud Access in the left pane.
+To set up an Azure cloud access rule, select Azure under Cloud Access in the left pane.

-• Click Select Scope to show the scope selection wizard.
-Choose the service, region, type, and scope.
+• Click the Browse button next to Scope to show the scope selection wizard.
+Choose the service, region, type, and item.
 Click Confirm.

-• Click Select Roles to show the list of available roles for the selected scope.
+• Click the Browse button next to Roles to show the list of available roles for the selected scope.
 Select one or more roles.
 Click Confirm.

-• If additional role assignments are needed, click Add Assignment at the top of the modal.
-Repeat the first two steps.
+• If additional role assignments are needed, click Add Role Assignment and repeat the first two steps.

-After setting up the Azure cloud access policy, a summary of the selections will be shown.
-Verify that the roles selected are correct and at the bottom of the page, click Save.
+Verify that the roles selected are correct and click Create.
 Control Plane will provision a new App registration in Azure that will be named the same as the Object Name shown in the Info page of the identity.

 GCP

-To set up a GCP cloud access policy, select GCP under Cloud Access in the left pane.
+To set up a GCP cloud access rule, select GCP under Cloud Access in the left pane.

-1. Select one of the registered GCP cloud accounts
+2. Select one of the registered GCP cloud accounts.

-• A list of service accounts will be shown.
+• A list of service accounts is shown.
+Verify that the service account name is correct.

-• Click Select Resource to show the resource selection wizard.
-Choose the service, region, type, and resource.
+• Click the Browse button next to Resource to show the resource selection wizard.
+Choose the service, region, type, and item.
 Click Confirm.

-• Click Select Roles to show the list of available roles for the selected resource.
+• Click the Browse button next to Roles to show the list of available roles for the selected resource.
 Select one or more roles.
 Click Confirm.

-• If additional bindings are needed, click Add Binding at the top of the modal.
-Repeat the first two steps.
+• If additional bindings are needed, click Add Binding.
+Repeat the first two bullets.

-After setting up the GCP cloud access policy, a summary of the selections will be shown.
-Verify that the roles selected are correct and at the bottom of the page, click Save.
-If a new service account was selected, Control Plane will provision the new Service Account in GCP that will be named the same as the Object Name shown in the Info page of the identity.
+Verify that the roles selected are correct and click Create.
+If a new service account was selected, Control Plane will provision the new service account in GCP that will be named the same as the Object Name shown in the Info page of the identity.

 FQDN Resources